bitjson/bch-vm-limits/stakeholders.md

 >
 > —<cite>Simon, [Read.cash](https://read.cash/), [Noise.app](https://Noise.app/)</cite>

-> I validated the overall [MR 1891](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node/-/merge_requests/1891) for the VM Limits and BigInt CHIPs with the updated LibAuth and benchmark scheme.
-I performed benchmarks and executed the test plan.
-After that I [shared my results](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node/-/merge_requests/1891#note_2138753900) with the BCHN development team, everything looks good and results match expectation (and my CPU is apparently 30% faster than from Calin ^^).
->
-> Although I'm not the expert of the BCHN code source, everything does seems to work as expected eventually and compiling now also works without any warnings.
-Despite not having the deeper knowledge about the technical implementation of the CHIPs, better performance is always very welcome!
-Specifically in favour of the reduced transaction sizes; same for reduction of storage as well as CPU usage reduction.
-I'm running a full node after all.
-> _Disclaimer:_ I didn't yet run production or load testing with the latest CHIPs.
-If I find any regression, I will report it via GitLab / Slack.
->
-> —<cite>Melroy van den Berg, [Melroy's BCH Explorer](https://explorer.melroy.org), [Melroy.org](https://melroy.org)</cite>

 ### Disapprove

 The following statements have been submitted from individuals and organizations that disapprove of this CHIP.